MiguelEmmara-ai/MiguelEmmara-ai/README.md

 Welcome To My Github!
 <br>
 I am Miguel Emmara 😃.
-I am from Jakarta, Indonesia and currently living in Auckland, New Zealand. currently doing my Software Development Major @ Auckland University of Technology, Auckland 🏫
+I am from Jakarta, Indonesia living in Auckland, New Zealand. currently doing my Software Development Major @ Auckland University of Technology, Auckland 🏫

 ## ⚡ Technologies
 Talk to me about: